mhasse1/rcforge/docs/STYLE_GUIDE.md

 **Any variable referenced inside an exported function must itself be exported and should be set as such when first declared.**

-- Environment variables should not be declared as readonly.
+- Exported variables should not be declared as readonly.

-- Environment variables should not use the c_ or gc_ prefix.
+- Exported variables should not use the c_ or gc_ prefix.

 ```bash
 # Example library with exported functions and variables